Product Design // User Research @ Pearson

 "It's very easy to see who needs help and who I would have a conversation with.
 It's also helpful to see the areas where I could shave off instruction time for high performing chapters."

-Many instructors told us they spend substantial time trying to identify students who aren’t proficient in fundamental skills like basic arithmetic.
+Many instructors told us they spent substantial time trying to identify students who weren’t proficient in fundamental skills like basic arithmetic.
 Skills “they should have learned in second grade.”
-They take these deficiencies with them all the way to college.
-More broadly, instructors want to assess skills that pre-date and are pre-reqs for the current course they’re in.
-Current diagnostic largely assesses proficiency of the content that will be covered in class.
+Students brought these deficiencies all the way to college.
+More broadly, instructors wanted to assess skills that pre-dated and were pre-reqs for the current course they were in.
+Diagnostic largely assessed proficiency of the content that would be covered in dev math class.

-It'll be important to move from useful and usable results to innovative, workflow-changing insights.
-We have been successful surfacing and displaying metrics instructors currently rely on and find useful, but we can come up with better and more innovative ways to meet the need behind it.
-Instead of them sifting through last logins to see who’s been working, we can push alerts that put multiple data points together into an insight that say, “This student has ‘checked out.’
-You might want to reach out to them.”
-Operationally, this might just mean working with PLA to intensify research efforts and apply output.
+It was important to move from useful and usable results to innovative, workflow-changing insights.
+We had been successful surfacing and displaying metrics instructors relied on and found useful, but we came up with better and more innovative ways to meet the need behind it.
+Instead of Instructors sifting through last logins to see who had been working, we pushed actionable alerts.

 "The information displayed w/in the tool is helpful and direct.
 The design is very visually appealing and it's easy to select a chapter and quickly assess where I should focus my time."

-We ran a end-of-the-year retro to find identify possible improvement areas moving into the new year covering:
+We ran an end-of-the-year retrospective to identify possible improvement areas moving into future iterations and evolutions covering:

-There were obvious themes discovered across our retro cards focused on improving overall planning effectiveness and efficiency by transparent communication.
+There were obvious themes discovered across our retro cards focused on improved overall planning for effectiveness and efficiency by transparent communication.
 With that being said, there were threads of design maturity.

-We all acknowledged that there was stronger collaboration within our working relationship and interactions with dev or product compared to a year ago - or past projects.
-While also identifying additional tweaks to our design and development practices to ultimately deliver a useful and enjoyable experience.
+We all acknowledged there had been stronger collaboration within our working relationship and interactions with dev or product compared to past projects.
+While also identified additional tweaks to our design practice and dev process to deliver useful and enjoyable experiences for instructors to increase scores.

 I started each day with a creative outlet exercise to include our team name in an iconic album cover.
 I'd then post to Slack with the plan of the day before standup.